immadisairaj/radiosai/README.md

 __File Permissions:__ File write permission is requested only to save images from Sai Inspires.
 One can deny these permissions from the settings.

-> "Sai Ram, and Happy Listening" - _a quote from Radio Sai_
+> "Sai Ram, and Happy Listening"

 ## Future Updates